grain-lang/grain-lang.org/src/builtin_types.md

 title: Built-in Types
 ---

-Grain provides some basic types to be used throughout your programs.
+Grain provides some built-in types to be used throughout your programs.

 ### **Bool**